busterwood/Caching/README.md

 One or both parameters neeed to be set, i.e.

-* you can just specify a `gen0Limit`, but then an the cache will never be cleared, even if it is not used again for a long time
+* you can set a `gen0Limit`, but then the cache *might never* be cleared for a long time if the `gen0Limit` is never reached.
-* you can just specify a `timeToLive` which will let the cache grow to any size but will ensure items not used for "a long time" are evicted
+* you can set a `timeToLive` which will let the cache *grow to any size* but will ensure items not used for "a long time" are evicted
 * you can specify both `gen0Limit` and `halfLife` to combine the attributes of both

 ### What is cached?